codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/Inserting-values-5d40.md

 Table data is represented as rows and each of the row fields must match the datatype specified for each column when we created our `catalog` table.

 Let's insert 1 row into our `catalog` table.
-Paste the following code in the `collection.sql` file we opened for you:
+Paste the following code in the `collection.sql` file we opened for you (you can also write it as a multi-line statement in the `mysql>` command line):

 ```
 USE guitars_collection;